Menu Search

 Could OCLC pay dividends to its members?

-Under U.S. law for tax-exempt organizations, no dividends can be paid to members of the cooperative.
-In the event of OCLC's dissolution, the Board of Trustees would adopt a plan to distribute the cooperative's assets in a way that is consistent with the purpose of OCLC.
+Under U.S. law for tax-exempt organizations, no dividends can be paid to members of the organization.
+In the event of OCLC's dissolution, the Board of Trustees would adopt a plan to distribute the organization's assets in a way that is consistent with the purpose of OCLC.

 How much does OCLC spend on research and development each year?